How can I test the Integration?

 You are probably on Rails or some other framework that uses blocking I/O. You need to switch to a server (like Unicorn or Puma) that lets you start multiple processes or use non-blocking I/O so that there isn’t a deadlock when Prerender tries to render your page on the fly.

 In this case, you view the source of your page that should be prerendered, but it looks the same as a non-prerendered page.
-This usually happens if your middleware or config isn’t high enough in your code so that it is executed before some other route.
+This usually happens if your middleware or config isn’t high enough in your code to execute it before some other route.
 Try moving your Prerender middleware configuration higher in your file to see if you can get the Prerender middleware to execute first.

 Is your page only partially rendered?